 R 460.944.
 Fast track – initial review screens fees

 Rule 44.
-(1) Fast track initial review screens fees shall be specified in the electric utility’s interconnection procedures.
-The fees shall be specific to level size and be based on the average cost of undertaking a review within a level size over the previous year, unless the provisions of subrule (2) of this rule apply.
-These initial review screens fees shall be calculated using methods approved by the commission.
-The fees shall be reviewed annually by the electric utility and adjusted, if necessary, subject to commission review and approval.
-Fees shall be adjusted after a contested case before the commission.
+(1) Fast track initial review screens fees shall be initially set at $100.
+The fees may be reviewed annually by the electric utility and adjusted, if necessary, subject to commission review and approval.

-(a) After adoption of these rules, the initial set of fees shall be based on the average cost of undertaking a review within a level size over the previous year, unless the provisions of subrule (2) of this rule apply.
-If no historical costs exist, or historical cost data are insufficient, initial fees shall be based on reasonable estimates of the costs to perform the review.
-These initial review screens fees shall be reviewed and approved by the commission after a contested case.

-(b) The fees may be reviewed at any time and adjusted, if necessary, subject to commission review and approval.
 Fees shall be adjusted after a contested case before the commission.

 (2) For applications that are participating in the distributed generation program pursuant to Part 3 of these rules, the fast track initial review screens fee shall not exceed $50.